Pakequis/arduino-quake-flicker-lamp/README.md

   }
 ```

-The FTIME value of 100 ms I get with a video of Quake gameplay and a vídeo editor app (Vegas Pro) and pen and paper.
+The FTIME value of 100 ms I used a video of Quake gameplay and a vídeo editor app (Vegas Pro) and pen and paper.

 I tested with the classical "FLUORESCENT FLICKER" (10 - "mmamammmmammamamaaamammma").
 For change the style, change the LIGHT_STYLE define value.

-For power supply I use a USB cable for the arduino and a power bank.
+For power supply I used a USB cable for the arduino and a power bank.

 # Vídeo demo: